Survey on Hospital Factors Affecting Failure to Rescue in Pancreatic Surgery - PancreasGroup.org 2

 Extremely

 5b.
-Availability at my institution
+Frequently an issue at my institution

 6. Clinical Guidelines and Protocols